By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 -

-setpriority high 1
+Test case: setpriority high 1

 Expected: If there is a study plan with index 1, a red priority tag named "PRIORITY.HIGH" will appear next to the study plan title.
 If the index is invalid, an error message will be shown.